timescale/docs/getting-started/time-series-data.md

 <TimeseriesIntro />

-To explore Timescale's features, you need some sample data.
+To explore $COMPANY's features, you need some sample data.
 This guide uses real-time stock trade data, also known as tick data, from [Twelve Data][twelve-data].

 ## About the dataset

-The dataset contains second-by-second stock-trade data for the top 100 most-traded symbols, in a hypertable named `stocks_real_time`.
+The dataset contains second-by-second stock-trade data for the top 100 most-traded symbols, in a $HYPERTABLE named `stocks_real_time`.
 It also includes a separate table of company symbols and company names, in a regular PostgreSQL table named `company`.